monter-php/e-complain/README.md

     Once the application is running, the API will typically be available at `http://localhost:8080`.
     The OpenAPI documentation can be accessed at `http://localhost:8080/swagger-ui.html` or `http://localhost:8080/v3/api-docs`.

+### Running with Docker Compose

+This is the recommended way to run the application along with its PostgreSQL database in a containerized environment.

+1.  **Ensure Docker and Docker Compose are installed on your system.**

+2.  **Navigate to the project's root directory (where `docker-compose.yml` is located).**

+3.  **Start the application and database using Docker Compose:**
+    ```bash
+    docker compose up
+    ```
+    This command will build the application image (if it doesn't exist or has changed) and then start the `ecomplain-app` and `ecomplain-db` services defined in `docker-compose.yml`.
+The application will be accessible at `http://localhost:8080`.

+    To run in detached mode (in the background), use:
+    ```bash
+    docker compose up -d
+    ```

+4.  **To stop and remove the containers, network, and volumes created by `docker compose up`:**
+    ```bash
+    docker compose down
+    ```

 ## Database Configuration

 This application is configured by default to use an H2 in-memory database for ease of development and testing.
 For production or persistent storage, PostgreSQL is recommended.
+In docker compose, the database is configured to use a PostgreSQL database and no additional configuration is required.

 ### PostgreSQL Configuration